Creating an IP Pool

 persistent: true

-This manifest contains two important parameters for defining the behavior of the IP address pool:
+This manifest contains two parameters that define the behavior of the IP pool:

-• numAddresses: Specifies how many IP addresses to allocate.
+• numAddresses: Specifies the number of IPs to allocate.

 • persistent: If true, prevents the auto-deletion of IP pools when a cluster is deleted.